XinFinOrg/ifactor-poc/source/includes/_invoice.md

 ```
 ## Initiate Factoring

-Lists invoice for fatcoring.
+Lists invoice for factoring.
 This endpoints sends notification to all financers available on the platform for factoring.

 ### HTTP Request